werner33/SQL_Lessons/README.md

   If you would like to review basic SQL, you can always return to the Core curriculum in [Module 4](https://github.com/joinpursuit/Pursuit-Core-Web/blob/master/full_stack_express/README.md).

   Through out this two part class, we will lean heavily on [W3's Sql lessons and live database](https://www.w3schools.com/sql/default.asp).
+NOTE: You'll want to access W3 through Chrome.
+Some issues have been reported with Safari.

 ### Basic Review of SQL